Propagating Sundews

 Leaf Pullings

 The difference between taking normal leaf cuttings and taking leaf pullings explained by the titles.
 Generally speaking, for leaf cuttings, you can basically cut any part of the leaf into sections and they should produce plantlets (generally for larger leaves like D. adelae, D. capensis, or D. binata).
 For many sundews, this will not work.
 The sundews that need to be propagated via leaf pullings are primarily Petiolaris and pygmy sundews.
-However, pygmy sundews are normally propagated via gemmae, which is explained below
+However, pygmy sundews are normally propagated via gemmae, which is explained below.

 Above left: Drosera 'Lake Badgerup' leaf pulling.
 Above right: Drosera falconeri leaf pulling

 To take a leaf pulling, pull the leaf off the stalk of the plant by firmly grabbing the base of the leaf, and pull downward.
 In order to take a successful leaf pulling, it must contain part of the stipule- the very base of the petiole (that attaches to the stem of the plant).
 I've also heard success stories from people who take a razor blade and cut off the petiole from the stem, digging out a portion of the stem (or base of stipule), but this is pretty risky with fragile pygmies.
 It can work well with larger sundews though.
 After placing in water or on moist media, in a few weeks, a plantlet should sprout from the base of the stalk, where the chunk of the petiole is.
 It previously was a misconception that pygmies could not be propagated by leaf cuttings, but I have had great success with over 5 different varieties of pygmy sundews.
+Note: it is easiest to propagate pygmy sundews by planting gemmae, and you could risk uprooting your plant if you are not careful when taking pygmy leaf pullings See the pictures to the right to see what leaf pullings look like after a few short weeks.
+Once plantlets sprout, treat them the same as you would with normal leaf cuttings.

 Root Cuttings